npcoding25/Note-Taker/README.md

 ## Objective

 To create an application that can be used to write, save, and delete notes.
-The notes are written and edited in a new file using express
+The notes must be written and edited in a new file using express.

 ## Functionality